 #2 – Orchestrated Disaster Recovery as a Service (DRaaS) for Your Small Business ⚙️

-As much as we wish it wasn’t so, disasters will hit everyone sooner or later.
-It’s not a matter of “if”, but “when” a disaster strikes.
+As much as we wish it weren’t so, disasters will hit everyone sooner or later.
+It’s not a matter of “if” but “when” a disaster strikes.
 Small businesses are just as at risk as large corporations.
-That’s why it’s so important to be proactive and have a backup plan for your small business in place.
-There are a lot of Disaster Recovery solutions out there today, but Azure Site Recovery certainly ranks up there with one of the best.
+That’s why it’s essential to be proactive and have a backup plan for your small business.
+There are a lot of Disaster Recovery solutions out there today, but Azure Site Recovery ranks up there as one of the best.

 Why is this?
 Because Azure Site Recovery is capable of automating the recovery of services if a site outage happens.
-This means that your backup system can be set up to automatically kick in should a disaster occur.
+This means that your backup system can be set up to kick in should a disaster occur automatically.
 Even if your organization has complex, multi-tiered workloads, you can still bring over applications in an orchestrated way so that your vital services are restored quickly.

-If we look at the fire scenario in the section above, this means that the sales deal your team has worked so hard on closing won’t be affected when that disaster strikes – Azure Site Recovery will automatically fail over to your backup site, and your team can send that finalized quote to the customer by the deadline.
+Let's look at the fire scenario in the section above.
+This means that the sales deal your team has worked so hard on closing won’t be affected when that disaster strikes – Azure Site Recovery will automatically fail over to your backup site.
+Your team can send that finalized quote to the customer by the deadline.

 #3 - Your Data is Always Being Backed Up Through Continual Replication 🔄